 We may be unable to initiate or complete development of our product candidates on schedule, if at all.
 The timing for the completion of the studies for our product candidates other than Twirla will require funding beyond our existing cash and cash equivalents.
 In addition, if regulatory authorities require additional time or studies to assess the safety or efficacy of Twirla, we may not have or be able to obtain adequate funding to complete the necessary steps for approval for any or all of our product candidates.
 Additional delays may result if the FDA, an FDA Advisory Committee or other regulatory authority recommends non-approval or restrictions on approval.
 Studies required to demonstrate the safety and efficacy of our product candidates are time consuming, expensive and together take several years or more to complete.
 In addition, approval policies, regulations or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
+Delays in regulatory approval of Twirla and our other product candidates could also occur if the U.S. Congress fails to timely reauthorize the Prescription Drug User Fee Act, or PDUFA, or if the U.S. Congress reauthorizes PDUFA with insufficient funding levels.
 We have not obtained regulatory approval for any product candidate and it is possible that none of our existing product candidates or any product candidates we may seek to develop in the future will ever obtain regulatory approval.
 Delays in regulatory approvals or rejections of applications for regulatory approval in the United States, Europe, Japan or other markets may result from many factors, including:

-- · Our inability to obtain sufficient funds required for a clinical trial; - · Regulatory requests for additional analyses, reports, data, non-clinical and preclinical studies and clinical trials; - · Regulatory questions regarding interpretations of data and results and the emergence of new information regarding our product candidates or other products; - Clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to obtain regulatory approval to commence a clinical trial in countries that require such approvals; - · Failure to reach agreement with the FDA or non-U.S. regulators regarding the scope or design of our clinical trials; - · Our inability to enroll or retain a sufficient number of subjects who meet the inclusion and exclusion criteria in our clinical trials; - · Our inability to conduct our clinical trials in accordance with regulatory requirements or our clinical trial protocols; - · Unfavorable or inconclusive results of clinical trials and supportive non-clinical studies, including unfavorable results regarding safety or efficacy of our product candidates during clinical trials; - · Failure to meet the level of statistical significance required for approval; - · Any determination that a clinical trial presents unacceptable health risks to subjects; - · Lack of adequate funding to commence or continue our clinical trials due to unforeseen costs or other business decisions; - Our inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;
+- Our inability to obtain sufficient funds required for a clinical trial; - · Regulatory requests for additional analyses, reports, data, non- clinical and preclinical studies and clinical trials; - Regulatory questions regarding interpretations of data and results and the emergence of new information regarding our product candidates or other products; - Clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to obtain regulatory approval to commence a clinical trial in countries that require such approvals; - · Failure to reach agreement with the FDA or non-U.S. regulators regarding the scope or design of our clinical trials; - Our inability to enroll or retain a sufficient number of subjects who meet the inclusion and exclusion criteria in our clinical trials; - · Our inability to conduct our clinical trials in accordance with regulatory requirements or our clinical trial protocols; - Unfavorable or inconclusive results of clinical trials and supportive non-clinical studies, including unfavorable results regarding safety or efficacy of our product candidates during clinical trials;

+- · Failure to meet the level of statistical significance required for approval; - · Any determination that a clinical trial presents unacceptable health risks to subjects; - · Lack of adequate funding to commence or continue our clinical trials due to unforeseen costs or other business decisions; - Our inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;